Written by Craig Fearn

 6. Screaming Frog SEO Spider (Site Audit)

-This desktop application crawls your site like Google does, finding broken links, duplicate content, missing meta descriptions, and other technical problems.
+This desktop application crawls your site finding broken links, duplicate content, missing meta descriptions, and other technical problems.
 The 500-page limit covers most small business websites.
-Essential for technical audits.
+Essential for technical audits and catching issues you would otherwise miss.

 7. Bing Webmaster Tools (Alternative Search Data)

 Bing has smaller market share but still drives meaningful traffic for many businesses.
-Its webmaster tools offer features Google doesn't, including a keyword research tool and backlink data.
-Worth setting up alongside Search Console.
+Its webmaster tools offer features Google does not, including a keyword research tool and backlink data.
+Worth setting up alongside Search Console for a more complete picture of your search performance.

 8. GTmetrix (Detailed Speed Analysis)

 GTmetrix provides visual waterfall charts showing every file your page loads and how long each takes.
-You'll see exactly which images, scripts, or fonts are slowing things down.
-Free accounts allow limited tests per day.
+You will see exactly which images, scripts, or fonts are slowing things down.
+Free accounts allow limited tests per day but enough for regular monitoring.

 9. Google Trends (Search Interest Over Time)

-Useful for spotting seasonal patterns (crucial for tourism businesses), comparing related keywords, and identifying rising search trends.
+Useful for spotting seasonal patterns, comparing related keywords, and identifying rising search trends.
 Completely free with no limitations.
 Helps you understand when to push certain content and keywords.
+From our work with Cornwall SEO, we use Trends regularly to time content around seasonal search patterns.

 10. Chrome Lighthouse (On-Page Audit)